nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

    OpenGL implementation which fall outside of the OpenGL ABI may be incompatible with a GLVND-based OpenGL implementation.

-   If you encounter an application which is incompatible with GLVND, you may install a legacy, non-GLVND GLX client library by adding the --no-glvnd-glx-client to the 'nvidia-installer' command line at installation time.
-Please contact the application vendor to inform them that their application will need to be updated to ensure compatibility with GLVND.
+   If you encounter an application which is incompatible with GLVND, please contact the application vendor to inform them that their application will need to be updated to ensure compatibility with GLVND.

 Q. Vulkan applications crash when entering or leaving fullscreen, or when